HomeBlog Home

 5. Real Estate Cost in Charlotte

 The housing market in Charlotte is highly competitive.
-Homes here tend to get four offers on average and sell for around 39 days.
-Over 1,000 homes were sold in March this year, which is down from last year.
+Homes here on the marktet tend to have an average selling time of 57 days.
 Charlotte's housing market is considered a seller market, which means prices tend to be higher, and homes will sell faster.

 As of March 2024, the prices of homes in Charlotte have increased by 3.7% compared to the previous year.
 Since this is such a desirable area to live in, if you are interested in moving to Charlotte, check out the best neighborhoods to find the best location for you.